 Can drinking cold water help with weight loss?

 As for the benefits of drinking cold water?
-They turn out to be the same benefits of drinking regular room-temperature water: Keeping you hydrated and giving you more energy.
+They turn out to be the same benefits of drinking regular room-temperature water: keeping you hydrated and feeling refreshed.

-If you’re concerned about your digestion, trying to make a plan to lose weight, or feeling like you might be consistently dehydrated, speak with your doctor and make a plan that will keep you hydrated and healthy.
+If you’re concerned about your digestion, trying to maintain a moderate weight, or feeling like you might be consistently dehydrated, speak with your doctor to make a plan.